carbon-language/carbon-lang/docs/project/goals.md

 We must be able to move existing _large_ C++ ecosystems—some with hundreds of millions of lines of code and tens of thousands of active developers—onto Carbon.
-Any migration of this scale will take years, will need to be incremental, and may have libraries (particularly third-party) that remain in C and C++ for decades longer.
+Any migration of this scale will take years, will need to be incremental, and may have libraries -- particularly third-party -- that remain in C and C++ for decades longer.
 As part of this, C++ developers must be successful in switching to being Carbon developers.

 High _performance_ interoperability will be vital for performance-critical libraries to migrate to Carbon, avoiding atomic migrations including callers: it